DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 console.log(grid.range.getRange()); // -> { xStart: "a", xEnd: "b", yStart: "1", yEnd: "2" }
 ~~~

-The example below demonstrates merging of a new range with the current one:
+The example below demonstrates how to merge a new range with the current one:

 ~~~jsx {14,15}
 const grid = new dhx.Grid("grid_container", {